kspalaiologos/malbolge-lisp/README.md

 ```
 ## Example programs

-Quicksort (@La Condizione; yes, they know that this is a real quicksort)
+Quicksort (@La Condizione; yes, they know that this is not a real quicksort)
 ```
 (defun filter (f l) (cond ((= l null) null) ((f (car l)) (cons (car l) (filter f (cdr l)))) (1 (filter f (cdr l))))) (defun append (a b) (if (= null a) b (cons (car a) (append (cdr a) b) )))